RMLio/prov4itdata-web-app/docs/REPORT.md

 The security requirements are in line with Article 32 of the GDRP:

-- personal data is transfered using transport layer security
+- personal data is transferred using transport layer security
 - no original personal data is destroyed
 - no original personal data is accessed or transmitted without authorization